-Most people will not have success treating major depressive disorder (MDD) if they do not seek professional help.
-But even with traditional treatments, you may have room for self-help techniques.
-These alternative therapies can help you cope with depression, get a handle on your symptoms, and beat the disease altogether.
+Here are eight self-help techniques or alternative therapies that can help you cope with depression, get a handle on your symptoms, and beat the disease altogether.

 Learn as Much as You Can

 One of the worst feelings associated with depression is a sense of helplessness.
 Depression can leave you feeling as if you have no control over anything in your life.
 But learning as much as you can about your condition is empowering.

 - Anticipate potential problems: Read up on your medications so you’re aware of potential side effects.